 Chop the roasted peanuts either using a food processor or with a mortar and pestle.

 Cook the dried noodles according to the package directions.
 Drain in a colander.
 (Do not rinse unless the package directions say to do so.)

 Place the noodles in a large (preferably warm) bowl.
 Whisk the sauce again and then stir it into the noodles.

-Dish the noodles into individual bowls and garnish with the chopped spring onion and peanuts.
+Dish the noodles into individual bowls and garnish with the chopped spring onions and peanuts.

-- Other possible garnishes are toasted sesame seeds, which will enhance the nutty flavor of the dish.
+- Garnish with toasted sesame seeds to enhance the nutty flavor of the dish.

 - To turn this into a vegetarian main dish, add an assortment of raw vegetables, such as mung bean sprouts and sliced carrot and/or cucumber.